 How do you make this squash pudding?

-Once you have the ingredients together to make this recipe, it’s only a matter of baking the squash, scooping it into a blender along with the other 5 ingredients, blending them well until smooth, spooning the creamy squash concoction into individual servings jars, and chilling them until you are ready to enjoy them.
+Once you have the ingredients together to make this recipe, it’s only a matter of baking the squash, scooping it into a blender along with the other 5 ingredients, blending them well until smooth, spooning the creamy squash concoction into individual serving jars, and chilling them until you are ready to enjoy them.

 Can you make this pudding ahead of time?